- Symptoms & Signs

 - More Info

 An epidemic is defined as occurring when "new cases of a certain disease, in a given human population during a given time period, substantially exceed what is expected based upon recent experience."
 Pediatric obesity has reached epidemic proportions when compared with just 20 years ago.
 The goal of this article is to explore this phenomenon and understand the potential consequences should this pattern continue.
 The concurrent epidemic of adult obesity will not be addressed.

 Childhood obesity facts

 - Adult and childhood obesity have increased substantially in the last 30 years.
-Currently, 31% of adults and 18% of children are obese, as defined by their body mass index (BMI).
+Currently, 42.4% of adults and 19.3% of children 2 to 19 years old in the United States are obese, as defined by their body mass index (BMI).

-- The vast majority of obesity represents an imbalance in calories ingested vs. calories expended.
+- The vast majority of obesity represents an imbalance in calories ingested versus calories expended.
 Other causes of obesity (metabolic, medicines, and other diseases) are very rare.

 - Losing body fat requires both caloric restriction and daily vigorous exercise.

 - The immediate and long-term consequences of obesity include physical, psychological, and economic issues.

 - Obesity prevention will require both a personal and social/cultural change in lifestyle.
 The large volume of current research will help clarify what will be most helpful.